carlingkirk/emergence/docs/Feature Planning/Manage Inventory.md

       - Pots, trays, space?
  - Status
  - DateAcquired
- - Origin
  - Source
-   - An origin is a higher level of specificty than a Source
    - Source
-   - Source -
+   - A source can has a parent and children
    - Type:
      - Nursery
      - Store
      - Location
      - Person
      - Event
    - Contact
    - URL
  - IsWishlist
- - Is a seed considered a specimen?
 - Examples:
   - Root hormone
   - Packet of Joe Pye Weed seeds
   - Collected seeds
   - Bag of mushroom compost
   - Max-sea

+- Is a seed considered a specimen?
+  - Yes